Kammara-Kaveri/AI_Chatbot_Mental_Health_Support_Project/README.md

 A Kaggle account and API key (for downloading the dataset)

-Access to the deployed app on Render (link provided by the project owner)
+Access to the deployed app on Render :[https://ai-chatbot-mental-health-support.onrender.comtext]

 ## Local Setup